nicklockwood/SwiftFormat/README.md

 4. In Terminal, type `swiftformat "/path/to/your/code/"`.
 The same rules apply as above with respect to path formatting, but you can enter multiple paths if you wish, separated by spaces.

     If you used `--inferoptions` to generate a suggested set of options in step 3, you should copy and paste them into the command, either before or after the path(s) to your source files.

+    If you have created a [configuration file](#config), you can specify it's path using `--config "/path/to/your/config-file/".

 5. Press enter to begin formatting.
 Once the formatting is complete, use your source control system to check the changes, and verify that no undesirable changes have been introduced.
 If they have, revert the changes, tweak the options and try again.